Lakers Trade Talen Horton-Tucker And Stanley Johnson To Jazz For Patrick Beverley

 The Los Angeles Lakers have made a trade!
 But not one involving Russell Westbrook.
 According to various reports, the Lakers will acquire veteran point guard Patrick Beverley from the Utah Jazz in exchange for Talen Horton-Tucker and Stanley Johnson.
 It’s a straight-up transaction— no draft picks are involved.

-As I tweeted, THT and Johnson seem like a lot to give up for Beverley, at least at first glance.
-Of course, it’s possible — and Lakers fans will hope — that more moves are in the works, perhaps involving Westbrook (the Lakers freed up an extra roster up in the trade — they have two open spots now).
-The Jazz have been oft-cited as a plausible Russ taker (then buyout-er), as they seem to be on the verge of a total teardown and are looking to shed veteran salary.
+THT + Johnson seems like a lot to give up for Beverley, at least at first glance.
+Of course, it’s possible — and Lakers fans will hope — that more moves are in the works, perhaps involving Westbrook.
+The Lakers freed up an extra roster spot in the trade — they have two open spots now — and potentially crucial cap room next summer.

+The Jazz have been oft-cited as a plausible Russ taker (then buyout-er) throughout the offseason, as they seem to be on the verge of a total teardown and are looking to shed veteran salary.
 The Lakers are seeking depth and floor-spacing, so the prospect of swapping Westbrook (and, ideally, zero picks) for some combination of Beverley, Mike Conley Jr., Bojan Bogdanovic, and/or Malik Beasley made sense.

 Horton-Tucker’s third season in Los Angeles was undoubtedly a disappointment.
-Fresh off signing a three-year, $32 million while still just 20 years old (the third year is a player-option) — making him the fourth highest-paid player on the roster — the Klutch client took a glaring step back in 2021-22.
+Fresh off signing a three-year, $32 million while still 20 years old (the third year is a player-option at $11 million) — making him the fourth highest-paid player on the roster — the Klutch client, who the Lakers took no. 46 overall in the 2019 NBA Draft, took a glaring step back in 2021-22.
+In an unnecessarily Sophie’s Choice, the Lakers infamously opted to keep Horton-Tucker instead of Alex Caruso.

 Darvin Ham laughed when I brought up that he basically hadn't (publicly) mentioned THT's name since being hired before he said nice things about him.
 Makes sense https://t.co/jfn7NOS4Za